 The Data Protection Champion of each Affiliated Group is responsible for ensuring compliance with applicable data protection laws and this Privacy Notice by their Affiliated Group.
 The Data Protection Manager has overall responsibility for our compliance with data protection laws and this Privacy Notice.

-If you require further information on this Privacy Notice please speak to your Data Protection Champion or contact our Data Protection Manager.
+If you require further information on this Privacy Notice please speak to your Data Protection Champion or contact our Data Protection Manager (using the contact details above).

 You have the right under the UK data protection laws to make a complaint at any time to the supervisory authority for data protection issues in the country in which you work, normally live, or if any alleged infringement of relevant data protection laws occurred there.